GitHub4Eddy/buienradar_weather/README.md

 QuickApp BUIENRADAR WEATHER

+This QuickApp can be used as your Fibaro Homecenter 3 Weather Provider (Settings - 6.
+General - Main - Main Devices - Weather Provider)
-This QuickApp (for the Fibaro Homecenter 3) can be used as your weather provider.
-The Buienradar Weather QuickApp contains the current Dutch weather measurements, the weather forecast and the 5-day forecast.
-The current observations are measured by KNMI weather stations spread across The Netherlands and are updated every 10 minutes.
-The weather report is updated several times a day by the Buienradar meteorologists.
+The Buienradar Weather QuickApp contains the current Dutch weather measurements, the weather forecast and the 5-day forecast The 5-days forecast is shown in the labels and the tomorrow forecast is shown in the child devices The current observations are measured by KNMI weather stations spread across The Netherlands and are updated every 10 minutes The weather report is updated several times a day by the Buienradar meteorologists

+The QuickApp has child devices for:
+- Temperature °C
+- Feel temperature °C
+- Ground temperature °C
+- Humidity %
+- Absolute humidity g/m³
+- Airpressure hPa
+- Windspeed m/s
+- Windspeed km/h
+- Winddirectiondegrees ° (plus wind direction and arrow)
+- Windspeed Bft
+- Windgusts km/h
+- Rain mm/h
+- Rain Last 24h mm
+- Sunpower Watt/m²
+- Visibility km
+- Sunset (time)
+- Sunrise (time)
+- Sun Chance tomorrow %
+- Min Temp tomorrow °C
+- Max Temp tomorrow °C
+- Rain Chance tomorrow %
+- Min Rain tomorrow mm/h
+- Max Rain tomorrow mm/h
+- Wind tomorrow m/s (plus wind direction and arrow)
+- Wind tomorrow km/h (plus wind direction and arrow)

 This QuickApp is plug-and-play.
 The only thing you can do, is change the Station ID to a weatherstation nearby from the list or add some nice icons to the devices.

-•	Wind Chill (based on the JAG/TI-method) and is only valid for temperatures between -46 C and +10 C and is only valid for wind speed between 1.3 m/s and 49 m/s
+Wind Chill (based on the JAG/TI-method) and is only valid for temperatures between -46 C and +10 C and is only valid for wind speed between 1.3 m/s and 49 m/s
-•	Windspeed is shown in m/s (km/3.6)
+Windspeed is shown in m/s (km/3.6)
-•	Absolute humidity is the measure of water vapor (moisture) in the air, regardless of temperature.
-It is expressed as grams of moisture per cubic meter of air (g/m3)
-•	conditionCodes = {unavailable = 3200, clear = 32, rain = 40, snow = 43, storm = 38, cloudy = 30, fog = 20,}
+Absolute humidity is the measure of water vapor (moisture) in the air, regardless of temperature.
+It is expressed as grams of moisture per cubic meter of air (g/m3) conditionCodes = {unavailable = 3200, clear = 32, rain = 40, snow = 43, storm = 38, cloudy = 30, fog = 20,}
-•	The time shown in the QuickApp, is the last time of the measurement from Buienradar (not the system time)
+The time shown in the QuickApp, is the last time of the measurement from Buienradar (not the system time)

+Changes version 3.0 (23rd March 2022)
+ vAdded 5-days forecast to the labels
+•	Addded child devices for:
+  •	Feel temperature °C
+  •	Ground temperature °C
+  •	Windspeed km/h
+  •	Windspeed Bft
+  •	Windgusts km/h
+  •	Rain Last 24h mm
+  •	Sun Chance tomorrow %
+  •	Min Temp tomorrow °C
+  •	Max Temp tomorrow °C
+  •	Rain Chance tomorrow %
+  •	Min Rain tomorrow mm/h
+  •	Max Rain tomorrow mm/h
+  •	Wind tomorrow m/s (plus wind direction and arrow)
+  •	Wind tomorrow km/h (plus wind direction and arrow)
+•	Changed SunPower device type to powerSensor
+•	Changed all Wind devices types to windSensor
+•	Converted date-times to more nice format
+•	Quickapp variable setGlobalVar changed to boolean
+•	Added Quickapp variable stationWarning to show a warning (once) if your station hasn't got some weather value (default is true)
+•	Optimised some code

-Version 2.1 (15th January 2021)
+Changes version 2.1 (15th January 2021)
 •	Added weatherdescription:
   •	"Mix van opklaringen en hoge bewolking" to conditioncode "cloudy"
   •	"Half bewolkt" to conditioncode "cloudy"